Bernstein Shur Business and Commercial Litigation Newsletter #39

 Read more about this development here.

 The Commonwealth of Massachusetts has unveiled a pilot program for e-filing in three state trial courts and in its appellate courts.
 The system is expected to track the functionality of the electronic filing system in federal district courts, which has been in place since 2002.
 The pilot project is scheduled to commence this summer and could be expanded to additional courts if it is successful.
-The State of Maine also has taken early steps toward implementing an e-filing system in its state courts.
+The State of ME also has taken early steps toward implementing an e-filing system in its state courts.
 In March, the Legislature’s Judiciary Committee unanimously approved a bill for a bond issue that would help fund a case management and electronic filing system.
 If implemented, the initiative would enhance efficiency, while also improving public access to court records.